A Stranger from Somewhere: Advertising

 Most of Universal's 1916 bluebird advertisements featured Rice's abstract poster art and his inserts gathered worldwide attention.
 His brief tenure ended in December 1916, when he set sail for Europe to become an Ambulance driver in World War I.

 Reviews

-Critical Response
+Critical response

 Movie reviews were critical opinions for theater owners and fans.
 Critiques of movies printed in different trade journals were vital in determining whether to book or watch the movie.
 Movie critics' evaluations of this film were mixed.
 When critics have divergent reviews, deciding whether to see or book the movie can be challenging, especially since mixed reviews do not mean it is a bad movie.
 In the end, it boils down to personal choices and how much value you place in the movie review and the reviewer.
+Movie critics and theater owners often use the following expressions to describe the movies they are reviewing or showing.Glossary of slang used in reviewing silent movie melodramas.